 The timing of these two holidays is not a simple coincidence.
 They are connected theologically.

 You do not need to turn the pages back very far to find the significance, symbolism, and foreshadowing in the Bible.
-God’s Word gives clear instruction for how we are to live our best lives.
+God’s Word gives clear instructions for how we are to live our best lives.

 The Bible is intentional and relevant yesterday, today, and tomorrow.